DOPS-CCI/Elliptical-target/README.md

 ## Trial data - CSV file
 Each trial is represented by a line in the file with these items separated by a comma (no header line):
 * Agent: Is agent active in this trial?
-* AgentID: Identifier of the agent for this trial (may or may not be active)
+* AgentID: Identifier of the agent for this trial (may or may not be active for this trial)
 * TargetCx: x coordinate of target in reference circle
 * TargetCy: y coordinate of target in reference circle
 * ResponseCx: x coordinate of response in reference circle